openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

-* `doctype`: REQUIRED.
+* `doctype`: REQUIRED when the `credential_identifier` is not present in the Credential Request.
+MUST NOT be used otherwise.
 String as defined in (#server_metadata_mso_mdoc).
 The Credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
 * `claims`: OPTIONAL.
 An object as defined in (#server_metadata_mso_mdoc).

 The following is a non-normative example of a Credential Request with Credential format `mso_mdoc`: